 Start by removing your shirt and exposing your belly.
 Sit in a comfy chair.
 Do not lay down, because your belly and breasts will flatten out.
 Tuck a towel in the waist of your pants.
 Rub Vaseline all around the belly in a thin layer.
 Cut strips of the plaster about a foot long each.
 Fill a bowl with water.
 Take a strip of the plaster and dip into the water for about 15 seconds.
 Apply smoothly along your belly.
 Continue to take the wet strips and place them around your belly until a thick enough layer has formed.
 Smooth the strips with wet hands.
 Tip: Make thicker layers around the outside of the dome so that it can remain sturdy.

 After this part is completed, take your blow dryer and dry the cast completely.
 Test it out by knocking on the cast to see if it’s hard.
 When it is ready, peel off the skin carefully.
 Wipe off any excess Vaseline.
-If you decide to decorate your belly cast, wait a couple hours to be sure it’s really set.
+If you decide to decorate your belly cast, wait a couple of hours to be sure it’s really set.